Tags: alienation, development, economy, Ladkh, modernity, subsistence lifestyle

 If you liked this film, here’s some other posts you might like:

-Tags: intergenerational trauma, Native American, spiritual healing, Sand Creek Massacre, Sand Creek Massacre Spiritual Healing Walk/Run
+Tags: intergenerational trauma, Native American, Sand Creek Massacre, Sand Creek Massacre Spiritual Healing Walk/Run, spiritual healing

 Can you see it?
 Do you see the gaping soul wound in our society?
 It has many facets, myriad layers: the valorization of death and abuse,* promulgated through supposedly “light-hearted” entertainment for mass consumption.
 The unstoppable drive to commodify everything – let no space remain private, let nothing remain free of a price-tag (the death of the personal, priceless life).
 The indiscriminate psychiatric drugging (forced, if necessary) of children, adults, anyone who doesn’t quite “fit” into a highly artificial consensual reality designed to free us of any and all moral qualms so that we might give ourselves up fully to the consumerist frenzy, human cost be damned.
 We wander, drunk on possessions and electric lights, more and more oblivious to the world of the simple, human.